Today we’re bringing you a review of this 3F UL backpack. Over the last few

 3F UL Backpack Review

-So, here’s how the 3F UL backpack has fared up on the 4 or 5 walks we’ve used it on so far:
+So, here’s how the 3F UL backpack has fared up on the handful of walks I’ve used it on so far:

-But here’s the thing: we noticed a serious comfort level change when we partially inflated this Naturehike sleeping pad and stuck it in the back of the pack (photo below) for a walk.
+But here’s the thing: I noticed a serious comfort level change when I partially inflated this Naturehike sleeping pad and stuck it in the back of the pack (photo below) for a walk.
 Wow.
-The pack went from being ‘this is fine’ to carry, to being downright comfy.
-Since sticking the pad in the back to act as a frame, we’ve never gone back.
+The pack went from being “this is fine” to carry, to being downright comfortable.
+Since sticking this pad in the back to act as a frame, I’ve never gone back.

-In terms of the build quality, it was everything we’ve come to expect from 3F UL Gear.
-Not a stitching fault to be seen, and it looks very rugged and durable based on our outings so far.
+In terms of the build quality, it was everything I’ve come to expect from 3F UL Gear.
+Not a stitching fault to be seen, and it looks very rugged and durable based on what I’ve seen so far.

 Fiddlage

-Although I’ve seen far worse offenders, it feels like there are definitely a few straps that could be lost without compromising functionality (DIY pack modders rejoice!).
-At times this pack can feel a bit over-engineered in general.
+Although I’ve seen worse offenders, it definitely feels like this pack could lose some straps without compromising functionality.
+At times it can feel a bit over-engineered in general.
 But having said that, it’s easy enough to pack and unpack snugly, so it’s a small grumble – especially for the price.

 The Water Test

 So, remember what we said when it comes to waterproofing on a backpack?
-Take a pinch of salt, and put everything you hold dear in dry bags.
-But the thing is, when we ran this bag under a tap, the results pretty much blew us away.
-It didn’t matter how much water we poured on this thing, it all just slipped right off it.
-Try as we might, we just couldn’t seem to get the inside of the pack wet at all.
+Take a pinch of salt, and put everything you hold dear inside dry bags.
+But the thing is, when I ran this bag under a tap, the results pretty much blew me away.
+It didn’t matter how much water I poured on this thing, it all just slipped right off it.
+Try as I might, I just couldn’t seem to get the inside of the pack wet at all.
 3F UL have certainly over-delivered there!

 Verdict

-So… what’s the conclusion after our first few uses of this 3F UL Gear Backpack?
-We love it!
-It ticks pretty much every box in terms of price,
+So… what’s the conclusion after my first few uses of this 3F UL Gear Backpack?
+I love it!
+It ticks pretty much every box in terms of price, quality, waterproofing, and comfort.
+My only minor gripe is the crazy number of straps and doohickeys, but it doesn’t really interfere with the function of the pack.
+And plenty of people will just see that as an excuse to go modding the pack!

 Even for those who don’t like frameless packs, we’d urge you to give this backpack a try, using a sleeping mat as the frame.
 We’ve certainly never looked back since we bought it!